argoproj-labs/argocd-operator/docs/reference/argocd.md

 TLS | [Object] | The TLSConfig for the Route.
 WildcardPolicy| `None` | The wildcard policy for the Route.
 Can be one of `Subdomain` or `None`.

+If the route is enabled, it will use a default termination policy of `edge` for handling requests.
+With edge termination, the `Server.Insecure` setting will be automatically set to `true`.
+This will terminate TLS at the edge of your cluster, but the communication between the route and Argo CD will be unencrypted.
+You can change the way TLS is handled by defining an alternate TLS termination policy for the server route.

 ### Server Example

 The following example shows all properties set to the default values.